Northampton Cathedral

 The Cathedral Church of St Mary and St Thomas is a Roman Catholic cathedral in Northampton, England.
 It is the seat of the Bishop of Northampton and mother church of the Diocese of Northampton which covers the counties of Northamptonshire, Bedfordshire, Buckinghamshire and part of Berkshire (formerly in Buckinghamshire) north of the River Thames.
 The cathedral is situated in the north of the town, along the Barrack Road.

 History

 Foundation

-In 1823, Bishop John Milner, Vicar Apostolic of the Midland District, sent a Fr William Foley to Northampton to establish a permanent Roman Catholic presence in the town.
+In 1823, Bishop John Milner, Vicar Apostolic of the Midland District, sent Fr William Foley to Northampton to establish a permanent Roman Catholic presence in the town.
 His first base was a small house, used by a Catholic priest during the previous two years, which had one room as a chapel.
 Fr Foley bought a piece of land on the site of the original St Andrew's Priory, Northampton, whence Thomas Becket had gone into exile.
 It was there that Foley decided to have a purpose-built chapel constructed; the chapel, dedicated to Saint Andrew, was opened on 25 October 1825.